farbodp/revit-airflow-calculator/README.md

 # HVAC System Airflow Calculator Plugin for Revit

 The HVAC System Airflow Calculator Plugin is a tool developed for Autodesk Revit that simplifies the process of calculating the total airflow in an HVAC system.
-This plugin utilizes a graph-based approach and the Depth-First Search (DFS) algorithm to traverse the system and find all connected air terminals, allowing the user to obtain accurate and efficient results.
+This plugin utilizes a graph-based approach and the Depth-First Search (DFS) algorithm to traverse the system and find all connected air terminals.

 For example, the following system contains 2 air terminals: